Nuitka/Nuitka/.github/ISSUE_TEMPLATE.md

 *  How did you install Nuitka and Python (pip, anaconda, deb, rpm, from source, what is a virtualenv ...), this is very important usually.

+*  Many times when you get an error from Nuitka, your setup may be so special that even a "hello world" program will not work, please try that and report it instead.

 *  If possible please supply a [Short, Self Contained, Correct, Example](http://sscce.org/) that demonstrates the issue i.e a small piece of code which reproduces the issue and can be run with out any other (or as few as possible)